oracle-livelabs/apex/event-mangement/6-generate-text/6-generate-text.md

 6. Navigate to **Rendering** tab, select **P11_ID** and update the following and click **Save**.

     - Session State > Storage: **Per Session (Persistent)**

+    *Note: This is to maintain for each session by storing the value in the database, to access it across requests.*

     !["Click App Builder"](images/per-session.png "")